 No changes in the QRS and PR durations have been reported.

-Hypercalcemia usually does not alter the morphology of the P waves and T waves, but a slight, statistically significant increase in T wave duration was reported.
+Hypercalcemia usually does not alter the morphology of the P waves or T waves, but a slight, statistically significant increase in T wave duration was reported.

 The U wave amplitude is either normal or increased.

-Cardiac arrhythmias are uncommon in patients with hypercalcemia.
-However, sudden death during hyperparathyroid crisis and other conditions associated with severe hypercalcemia may be caused by Ventricular Fibrillation 2.
+Arrhythmias are uncommon in patients with hypercalcemia.
+However, sudden death during hyperparathyroid crisis and other conditions associated with severe hypercalcemia may be caused by ventricular fibrillation 2.

 Second or third degree AV blocks have been also reported in patients with severe hypercalcemia 2.